ethsana/sana-docs/docs/installation/connectivity.md

 important to filter this traffic so that some of these ports are off limits to the public.

-In order to allow messages to our p2p port from other Bee nodes that we have previously not connected, we must ensure that our network is set up to receive incoming connections (on port `1634` by default).
+In order to allow messages to our p2p port from other Ant nodes that we have previously not connected, we must ensure that our network is set up to receive incoming connections (on port `1634` by default).